devicehive/devicehive-arduino/README.md

 Installation of DeviceHive Arduino library is quite simple.
 Just download library archive [here](http://www.devicehive.com/ARDUINO_LIBRARY.zip) and unpack it to the `libraries` folder of your Arduino installation path.
-More details could be found at [Arduino](http://arduino.cc/en/Guide/Libraries) page.
+More details could be found at corresponding [Arduino](http://arduino.cc/en/Guide/Libraries) page.

 Quick start
 -----------

 Once DeviceHive Arduino library is installed you can use it.
-Just include it into your sketch, do not forget to initialize DeviceHive engine with appropriate serial port:
+Just include it into your sketch and do not forget to initialize DeviceHive engine with appropriate serial port:

 ~~~{.cpp}